ruddi10/endgemimgassignment/README.md

 # ENDGEM
 THIS IS A PROJECT FOR DEVELOPERS 1ST YEAR RECRUITMENT 2020 I HAVE DEPLOYED MY WEB APP USING 000WEBHOST.
-THE URL FOR THE SAME IS https://emergingdeveloper.000webhostapp.com/ IT IS A RESPONSIVE WEBSITE AND HENCE CAN BE ALSO  VIEWED USING MOBILE DIRECTLY.
+IT IS A RESPONSIVE WEBSITE AND HENCE CAN BE ALSO  VIEWED USING MOBILE DIRECTLY.

 *EDIT1 :In this website I have added separate leaderboards for each course that is whenever we are on a given course and click on a given leaderboard it will show top 5 most downloaded files of that course.
 It also works if the no. Of total files in a course is less than 5 then the leaderboard will show the available files in that course.
 I used this rather than centralized leaderboard to make the site more dynamic and giving insight of the most popular files in respective courses.